Slow (Kylie Minogue song)

-"Slow" is a song by Australian singer Kylie Minogue from her ninth studio album, Body Language (2003).
-It was released as the lead single from the album by Festival Mushroom Records and Parlophone on 3 November 2003.
-The song was written by Minogue, Dan Carey, Emilíana Torrini, and produced by Carey, Torrini, and Sunnyroads.
-"Slow" is an electropop and synth-pop song in which Minogue invites a man to "slow down" and dance with her.
+"Slow" is a song recorded by Australian singer Kylie Minogue for her ninth studio album Body Language (2003).
+It was written by Minogue, Dan Carey, Emilíana Torrini, and produced by Carey, Torrini, and Sunnyroads.
+The song is an electropop and synth-pop track on which Minogue invites a man to "slow down" and dance with her.
+It was released as the lead single from Body Language on 31 October 2003, by Festival Mushroom Records and Parlophone.

 Upon its release, "Slow" was acclaimed by music critics, many of whom praised Minogue's sensual and seductive vocals.
 At the 47th Grammy Awards ceremony, the song received a nomination in the category of "Best Dance Recording".
 Commercially, the song was a success and peaked at number one on the singles charts in Australia, Denmark, Romania, Spain, and the United Kingdom.
-The song also reached number one on the Billboard Hot Dance Club Songs in the United States.
+The song also reached number one on the Billboard Dance Club Play chart in the United States.
 In Australia, the song was certified platinum by the Australian Recording Industry Association (ARIA) for sales of 70,000 units.

 An accompanying music video for the song was shot in Barcelona, Spain, and features Minogue singing the song while sunbathing next to the Piscina Municipal de Montjuïc swimming pool.
-Minogue performed the song on a number of television shows and included it on the set lists of all of her concert tours to date, with the exception of the Anti Tour.
-In 2012, Minogue named "Slow" as her favourite song from her music career.
+Minogue performed the song on a number of television shows and included it on the set lists of all of her subsequent concert tours to date, with the exception of the Anti Tour.
+In 2012, Minogue named "Slow" as her favourite song from her music career; in 2023, she cited it as a reference point for her album of that year, Tension.